rajesh-adk-137/autogenius/database/README.md

 # Database Folder

-This folder contains the necessary files to restore the `used_cars_db` MySQL database.
+This database folder contains the necessary files to restore the `used_cars_db` MySQL database.

 ## Files